 Many SBLOC Investors Not Apprised of Risks

 Securities-backed line of credits are loans.
-Brokers have been known to promote them as an easy and not very costly way to get cash by allowing investors to borrow against the assets already in their portfolio but without needing to liquidate these securities that are then held as collateral.
-Meantime, the assets can continue to trade in the portfolio.
-An investor can then use the funds for whatever purpose they’d like except for to trade and buy securities.
+Brokers and financial advisors have been known to promote them as an easy and not very costly way to get cash by allowing investors to borrow against the assets already in their portfolio but without needing to liquidate these securities that are then held as collateral.
+Meanwhile, the assets can continue to trade in the portfolio.
+An investor can then use the funds for whatever purpose they’d like except to trade and buy securities.

 Investors who opt for an SBLOC, however, must make interest-only payments and the loan is outstanding until it is paid back in full.